NehalGund/Reservation-System/README.md

 ## Support

-If you discover any faults or difficulties with this program, please contact me at gundnehal@gmail.com
+If you discover any faults or difficulties with this program, feel free to contact me at gundnehal@gmail.com